CallistoSecurity/Smart-contract-auditing/README.md

 Previous audits you can find here: https://github.com/EthereumCommonwealth/Auditing/issues

+# Linking Audit Services and CLO Value

+In our continuous efforts to enhance the value of CLO, we are introducing a strategic initiative that links the Callisto Security Department's activities directly with the value of CLO.
+A portion of the revenue from our audit services, equivalent to a 20%, will be used to buy back CLO tokens and burn them.
+This unique approach aligns the success of our audit services with the prosperity of the CLO ecosystem, reinforcing our commitment to maintaining the most affordable audits in the market while simultaneously supporting the CLO value.

 # Security Audit options

 There are three options of the security audit workflow suitable for small-, medium- and large-scale projects: